nemofq/pushbullet-go/README.md

 - **Idle**: To maintain the connection to Pushbullet servers to receive pushes in real time
 - **Notifications**: To display push notifications
 - **Host Access**: To communicate with Pushbullet API servers

+## Privacy

+This extension stores everything locally and does not transmit any information beyond Pushbullet's API server.

 ## License